timescale/docs/use-timescale/migrate-data/migrate-influxdb.md

 of data migration.
 </Highlight>

-To transfer your schema from InfluxDB to TimescaleDB, run `outflux schema-transfer`:
+To transfer your schema from InfluxDB to Timescale, run `outflux schema-transfer`:

 ```bash